zzxwill/oss/intl.en-US/Developer Guide/Access and control/Tutorial: Control access to buckets and folders.md

 1. Log on to the [OSS console](https://oss.console.aliyun.com/).
 2. Create a bucket named **example-company** .

-    For detailed procedures, see [Create a bucket](../intl.en-US/Console User Guide/Manage buckets/Create a bucket.md#) in the OSS Console User Guide.
+    For detailed procedures, see [../../../../dita-oss-bucket/SP\_21/DNOSS11848834/EN-US\_TP\_4740.md\#](../../../../intl.en-US/Console User Guide/Manage buckets/Create a bucket.md#) in the OSS Console User Guide.

 3. Upload one file to the bucket.

     This example assumes that you upload the file oss-dg.pdf at the root level of the bucket.
 You can upload your own file with a different file name.

-    For detailed procedures, see   [Upload files](../intl.en-US/Console User Guide/Manage objects/Upload objects.md#) in the OSS Console User Guide.
+    For detailed procedures, see   [Upload files](../../../../intl.en-US/Console User Guide/Manage objects/Upload objects.md#) in the OSS Console User Guide.

 4. Create three folders named Development, Marketing, and Private.

-    For detailed procedures, see [Create a folder](../intl.en-US/Console User Guide/Manage objects/Create a folder.md#)in the OSS Console User Guide.
+    For detailed procedures, see [Create a folder](../../../../intl.en-US/Console User Guide/Manage objects/Create a folder.md#)in the OSS Console User Guide.

 5. Upload one or two files to each folder.